-Wisconsin credit union may invest in credit union service corporation which sells insurance to general public so long as corporation was organized to primarily serve credit unions and their members.
+Cross Reference: See also chs.
+DFI-CU 59 and 68, Wis. adm. code.
+A credit union may invest in a credit union service corporation that sells insurance to the general public so long as the corporation was organized to primarily serve credit unions and their members.
 78 Atty.
 Gen. 96.